 Boeing’s approval of Seller's technical and quality specifications, drawings, plans, procedures, reports, and other submissions will not relieve Seller of its obligations to perform all requirements of this BSCA.

-Boeing may at any time deduct or offset money owed, due, or to become due to Seller from other contracts between Boeing Entities and Seller against any claims that Boeing Entities has or may have arising out of this BSCA or other contracts between Boeing Entities and Seller (Setoff).
+Boeing may at any time deduct or offset money owed, due, or to become due to Seller under this BSCA or other contracts between Boeing Entities and Seller against any claims that Boeing Entities has or may have arising out of this BSCA or other contracts between Boeing Entities and Seller (Setoff).

 Dispute Resolution.